Leading CAD Outsourcing Company offers solutions of Engineering CAD Services, Design Drafting & 3D Modeling

 Ideally, casework construction doesn’t include furniture that is custom made and usually finds applications in modular usage.
 The central idea of any cabinet maker or other furniture manufacturing company (or the casework CAD drafters) is to deliver the pre-fabricated building products (or casework CAD shop drawings) that can be assembled at the site for the end product.

-The Difference between Millwork and Casework
+The Main Difference between Millwork and Casework

 Major difference between the two is that millwork is custom, while casework isn’t.
 Casework pieces are not made to fit the spaces, they are rather made after taking the specific geometrical dimensions of the space.
 There, of course, can be multiple variants and customization of colors, surface finish, etc. can be done at the end of the user in case of casework.